influxdata/docs-v2/content/influxdb/clustered/write-data/best-practices/data-lifecycle.md

 - `INFLUXDB_IOX_GC_PARQUETFILE_CUTOFF`: how long to retain rows in the Catalog that reference Parquet files marked for deletion.
 The default is `30d`.

-In short, these values tune how aggressive the garbage collector can be.
-A lower value means that files can be removed at a faster pace.
+These values tune how aggressive the garbage collector can be.
+A shorter duration value means that files can be removed at a faster pace.

 {{% warn %}}